8x8c/8x8c/README.md

 # Group 3

 Veering off from the generalized approach of Group 2 apps.
 Simple apps that do ONE thing- encrypt a file in place with atomic overwrites.
 Extreme simple to use- not a bunch of flags that are hard to remember.
-Start by reading this https://github.com/8x8c/Crypto/blob/main/encryption.html from a web browser.
+Start by reading this https://github.com/8x8c/Crypto/blob/main/encryption.html